RyanJKS/multinational-retail-data-centralisation/README.md

 - data_cleaning.py: Includes the DataCleaning class with methods for cleaning extracted data.
 - database_utils.py: Contains the DatabaseConnector class, which facilitates connection and data upload to the database.
 - main_script.py: A test script demonstrating the usage of functions and methods from other modules.
+- database_schema.py: This script is for modifying and refining the database schema.
+It adjusts data types, introduces keys, and enhances the relational structure of the database.
+It makes the orders_table the single source of truth which is at the centre of our star-based database schema.

 In order to have all the information extracted from all sources mentioned above and uploaded in your postgres database, run the following command in all the python script's directory in the terminal: